PROFILE-Ecuador's Correa: from boyhood leader to firebrand president

 “We were like brothers.
 Sometimes neither of us was able to say who had said something first,” said Alberto Acosta, a political mentor who said he fell out with Correa over the president’s plans to expand the mining industry at the expense of the environment.

 “I don’t know him anymore ... he has become authoritarian, domineering and arrogant.
-He’s a caudillo now,” said Acosta, using a label often given to autocratic rulers in Latin America.
+He’s a caudillo now,” said Acosta, using a label often given to strongmen rulers in Latin America.

+Ecuadoreans will also choose a new Congress in the elections Sunday.
+Correa’s Alianza Pais party hopes to win more than 50 percent of seats, up from 42 percent now.
+That would let him pass laws without having to negotiate with the opposition.

 One of his most bitter brawls was with his own brother, Fabricio.
 The two campaigned together in the election that swept Correa to power, and they had been close since childhood.

-The president openly broke with him in 2010 following accusations that Fabricio Correa’s engineering firm had profited from government contracts that violated anti-nepotism laws.
+The president openly broke with him in 2010 following accusations that Fabricio’s engineering firm had profited from government contracts that violated anti-nepotism laws.

 The elder Correa denies the charges and says the relationship broke down when he complained about irregular contracting practices.
 He says he learned via the vice president that his brother had barred him from the presidential palace.

-“He turned into a fanatic,” said Fabricio Correa.
+“He turned into a fanatic,” said Fabricio.
 “He believes he is a messiah, and he always envisioned a totalitarian system because he believes that’s the only way to help the poor.”

 The president has ready responses to such charges.